petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-project.md

 # Setting Up Your Cloud Project

-Your first task after you have an environment provisioned for you on Liferay Cloud, either on Liferay Experience Cloud (LXC) or LXC Self-Managed, is to access the cloud console.
+After you have either an instance of Liferay Experience Cloud (LXC) or an environment on LXC Self-Managed (LXC-SM) provisioned, your first task is to access the cloud console.

 In Liferay Experience Cloud Self-Managed (LXC-SM), you use the cloud console to manage each of your environment's services, including the [web server](https://learn.liferay.com/w/liferay-cloud/platform-services/web-server-service) and [database](https://learn.liferay.com/w/liferay-cloud/platform-services/database-service/database-service).

 In LXC, these services are managed for you, and you work primarily with Liferay's out-of-the-box features, but you still use the console to manage your own [client extensions](https://learn.liferay.com/w/dxp/building-applications/client-extensions).

 Here, you'll learn how to